Places to visit in Jordan

 The beautiful Dana Nature Reserve is one of Jordan’s hidden gems and home to a remarkable diversity of flora and fauna as well as stunning scenery.
 Active families can follow one of the more extensive trails through the reserve including a fabulous 15km hike that descends through a spectacular valley to Feynan.
-You can be accompanied by donkeys if the children get tired.
-There are also many shorter trails, are well suited to parents whose children are reluctant to walk so far.
+You can be accompanied by donkeys if you think that the children might get tired.
+There are also many shorter trails which are well suited to parents whose children are reluctant to walk so far.
 Try spotting the majestic ibex, grey wolf or desert monitor lizard on your hikes.

 The spectacular canyon at Wadi Mujib is one of the most breath-taking sights in Jordan, crossed by the King’s Highway that wends its way south from Amman.

 To the east of Amman are the ‘desert castles’, built by the Ummayads more than 1,300 years ago as either palaces, hunting lodges or caravanserais.
 Most are beautifully well preserved and our favourite, the Qasr Amra, has an interior that is completely covered in wonderful frescoes.
 This is a remote and forbidding region (the road leads on from here into both Iraq and Saudi Arabia) but it gives a real taste of life as it must have been like for the earliest camel caravans that used to amble across this barren stretch of desert.

 The castles can be visited in a day trip from Amman.

 Active families with a true sense of adventure might like to consider a camel safari through Southern Jordan.
 There are fantastic opportunities for heading out into remote corners of Jordan’s spectacular desert regions, travelling between Wadi Rum and Petra.
 You will spend your nights ‘wild camping’ in the heart of the desert under a carpet of stars.
 Unleash your inner Lawrence of Arabia!